lsd-so/agentflare/README.md

 ## Usage

+You can view the app (till we sunset this on August 31st) at: https://agentflare.yev-81d.workers.dev/

 **Note:** Some of the below recordings have sections where it's loading cut out for viewability, the end-to-end one shotting is still true and various caching or optimizations can be applied to make live usage more alike the GIFs shown below.

 ### Search example